Skip to Content

 Place Frozen Mice in Refrigerator Overnight

-Here’s why refrigerator thawing is the best:
+Here’s why refrigerator thawing wins every time:

 Thawing Time: 2 Hours for Mice, 4-5 Hours for Rats